Geodels/gospl/docs/user_guide/inputfile.rst

 c. :yaml:`hillslopeKm` is the diffusion coefficient for the marine domain,
 d. :yaml:`sedK` is the diffusion coefficient for sediment deposited by rivers entering the marine environment.
 e. :yaml:`sedKf` is the diffusion coefficient for fine sediment deposited by rivers entering the marine environment.
 This parameter is only used when the multi-lithology option is turned on.
+f. :yaml:`sedKw` is the diffusion coefficient for weathered sediment deposited by hillslope processes and transported by rivers into the marine environment.
+This parameter is only used when the multi-lithology option is turned on.